Sonified/Plotbot/docs/captains_logs/captains_log_2025-05-05.md

 Summary: Fixed the root cause of the perihelion degree calculation error by correcting timestamp unit handling in the positional data mapper.

-Here’s the general approach to time handling in Plotbot, based on the codebase:
+Here's the general approach to time handling in Plotbot, based on the codebase:
 1. Parsing and Standardization
 All time parsing (in get_data, import_data_function, data_download_berkeley, data_download_helpers, data_tracker, etc.) uses dateutil.parser.parse and then .replace(tzinfo=timezone.utc) to ensure all times are timezone-aware and in UTC.
 When converting to numpy datetime64: